ublue-os/packages/README.md

-# RPM specs for packages on Universal Blue's COPR
+# Universal Blue RPM specs

+The COPR hosting our packages can be found [here](https://copr.fedorainfracloud.org/coprs/ublue-os).